Attorney Profiles > Jeffrey M. Norton

 In re: New York ReNu with Moistureloc Product Liability Litig., 766,000/2007 (NY Sup.
 Ct.), and a member of the Plaintiffs' Steering Committee in

 In re: Zicam Cold Remedy Marketing, Sales Practices and Products Liability Litig., 2:09-MD-02096 (FJM), pending in the U.S. District Court for the District of Arizona.
-Mr. Norton also currently serves as lead counsel in a number of state and national class actions, including

 The high quality of Mr. Norton’s work has been noted by Judges.
 For example, in shareholder derivative case involving Hewlett-Packard Company, U.S. District Judge Vaughn R. Walker (ret.), sitting as the arbitrator on a fee application, noted that “the filings, oral argument and general demeanor of [Mr. Norton and his co-counsel] reflect that they are highly experienced, knowledgeable, hardworking, efficient and reputable counsel of high standing and ability.”
 Judge Walker noted additionally that [Mr. Norton and his co-counsel]’s contributions to the case “demonstrate the high caliber of their work and the quality of time and effort they expended on achieving the corporate governance revisions… Their efforts to litigate in an efficient, constructive manner and to cooperate with other counsel resulted in decreased litigation expenses that substantially benefitted HP and its shareholders.”
 See Riccardi v.
 Lynch, Case No. 12-6003-CRB (N.D.
 Cal.), Docket No. 252 (October 23, 2014).